-Who We Are
+Who Are We?

 We believe that the Bible was written by divinely inspired men and is God’s revelation of himself and his will to man.
 The Bible in its entirety is the Word of God, and as such is wholly true in everything it affirms.
-The Scriptures are the unique, full and final authority on all matters of faith and practice.
+The Scriptures are the unique, full, and final authority on all matters of faith and practice.
 (2 Tim.
 3:16; 2 Pet.
 1:20, 21; Ps.
 18:30; 119:96)

-We believe that the Godhead exists eternally in three persons – Father, Son and Holy Spirit – and that these three are one God, and are worthy of precisely the same confidence, obedience, and worship(Matt.
+We believe that the Godhead exists eternally in three persons – Father, Son, and Holy Spirit – and that these three are one God, and are worthy of precisely the same confidence, obedience, and worship.
+(Matt.
 28:18-19, Mk.
 12:29, Jn.
-1:14, Acts 5:3-4).
+1:14, Acts 5:3-4)

 We believe that Jesus Christ in the flesh was fully God and fully man, that he was born of a virgin and that he lived a sinless life, in which he taught and worked mighty works and wonders and signs as recorded in the four gospels, that he was crucified, died as a penalty for our sins and was later raised from the dead bodily on the third day.
 Later, he ascended to the Father’s right hand where he is head of the church and intercedes for believers, and from whence he is coming again personally, bodily, and visibly to this earth to set up his millennial kingdom.
 (Heb.
 1: 2; 4:15; 1 Cor.
 15:3-8; Rom.
 8:34; Matt.
 16:27)